openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_renaulttwizy/docs/index.rst

 The Twizy recuperation levels are very low by default, regenerative braking is so weak it doesn‘t need to trigger the brake light – so a regen braking indication has been omitted by Renault.
 The Twizy can be tuned to one pedal driving though with high neutral braking power.

 The SEVCON normally can generate a regen braking signal itself.
-That signal can be configured using the „xrt cfg brakelight“ tuning command.
+That signal can be configured using the ``xrt cfg brakelight`` tuning command.
 Pin 11 on the SEVCON main connector will go to GND on activation.
 The problem is, that pin is not connected on the Twizy, using it needs modification of the connector.
 To my knowledge this hasn‘t been done successfully up to now, so we don‘t even know if the Twizy SEVCON firmware includes that functionality.

 ^^^^^^^^^^^^^^^^^
 How does it work?